How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 In general, the high rise in the use of technology puts both landline and mobile phone users at great risk of solicitors getting ahold of our personal information.
 To be more specific, when using the internet from our mobile devices, we often click the small box to accept the Terms of Use without reading the conditions.

-Unfortunately, when we do this, we willingly give our information to be harvested and sold to whoever may be interested in having it.
+Unfortunately, when we do this, we willingly give our information to be harvested and sold to anyone interested.
 This information can include cell phone numbers.

 History Lesson: Where did telemarketing even begin?

 The start of selling goods and services through telephone calls was a brilliant idea discovered by homemakers who wanted to sell their baked goods, so they began making phone calls from their homes to potential buyers.
-By the mid-’60s, professional businesses had picked up on this marketing technique, and it has since become the most cost-effective way to make sales in the business world today.
+By the mid-'60s, professional businesses had picked up on this marketing technique, and it has since become the most cost-effective way to make sales in today's business world.

-However, it’s not always telemarketers looking to sell their products when your phone rings and displays an unknown incoming number on the screen.
-Quite commonly, these unknown numbers are often medical offices, old friends that you may no longer have contact information for, an ex-significant other, or work-related phone calls.
+However, it's only sometimes telemarketers looking to sell their products when your phone rings and displays an unknown incoming number on the screen.
+Often, these unknown numbers are medical offices, old friends you may no longer have contact information for, an ex-significant other, or work-related phone calls.
 These unknown callers could also be accidental callers who innocently dial incorrectly or search for the person who had your phone number before it became your own.

-By using this free reverse cell phone lookup guide, determining who it might be that keeps making your phone ring is simple.
+By using this free reverse cell phone lookup guide, it is simple to determine who it might be that keeps making your phone ring.

 By typing in the phone number, you can quickly receive a plethora of information about your unknown callers, like the owner’s name, address, and the phone type and carrier they’ve dialed you from.
 Unlike searching through Google or social media, which has a low accuracy rate, the National Cellular Directory’s free service is correct more than 80% of the time.

-I Know Who Called Me, Now What Should I Do?
+I Know Who Called, Now What Should I Do?

-Once you’ve determined your caller, you can easily stop them from becoming repeat offenders by following a few simple steps.
+Once you've determined your caller, you can easily stop them from becoming repeat offenders by following simple steps.

-By adding either your landline or mobile phone number to the National Do Not Call Registry, you can significantly reduce, if not eliminate, phone calls from telemarketers.
+Adding your landline or mobile phone number to the National Do Not Call Registry can significantly reduce, if not eliminate, phone calls from telemarketers.

 This site allows users to report unwanted calls, register numerous phone numbers, and file a report should unwanted telemarketing calls continue to be received after their phone numbers are registered.

-For iPhone users, you can follow these simple steps to block unknown callers with just a click of a few buttons, while android users can do the same here.
+iPhone users can follow these simple steps to block unknown callers with just a click of a few buttons, while Android users can do the same here.

 You can also download various phone applications to help with this problem or pay your phone carrier an extra monthly fee to protect you from unsolicited or fake calls.